 Due to the coronavirus pandemic, the 2020 Remembrance Day ceremony was closed to the public.
 However, the private event was live-streamed online.
-2021 details are to be determined.
+2021 details were the same.

-In normal years, the ceremony in Stanley Park is usually open to the public and has a special focus on remembering the sacrifices of Japanese-Canadians who have fought for Canada, including in the First World War and Korean War.
+The ceremony in Stanley Park has a special focus on remembering the sacrifices of Japanese-Canadians who have fought for Canada, including in the First World War and Korean War.